 Pancreatic Cancer

-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimated that there will be 66,440 people diagnosed with pancreatic cancer in the United States and some 51,750 deaths from these cancers in 2024.
+The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that 66,440 people in the United States will receive a diagnosis of pancreatic cancer in 2024, and 51,750 will die from the disease.
+The five-year relative survival rate is 12.8%.

 Pancreatic Cancer Treatment (PDQ®) Pancreatic Neuroendocrine Tumors (Islet Cell Tumors) Treatment (PDQ®)